KibuchiFred/springbootrocks/README.md

 Spring boot and hibernate based Case Management Solution (Purely on DB Layer)

-Later on integrate the solution with Content Mangement Repositories.
+Later on integrate the solution with Content Mangement Repositories

 # Technologies Used (as on Oct 10, 2018):